laurakond/Once-Upon-a-Time/README.md

 - As a user, I want to be able to skip the instructions and go straight to the game.
 - As a user, I want to see the game customised based on my name and gender.
 - As a user, I want to be able to decide to finish the game once reached a certain stage of the game.
-As a user, I want to be able to proceed to the next stage of the game after the first part is finished.
+- As a user, I want to be able to proceed to the next stage of the game after the first part is finished.
 - As a user, I want to return to the main screen after the game has finished.

 ### Flowcharts
-I used [Lucidchart](https://lucid.app/) for creating the logic and structure for the game.
-The game flow/logic of the project was split to two flowcharts (minimum viable product & future feature) due to limited use of blocks per one chart.
-Chapter 3 flowchart is a future feature.
+I used [Lucidchart](https://lucid.app/) for creating the logic and structure of the game.
+The flowchart of the project has had to be split into two flowcharts (minimum viable product & future feature) due to limited use of blocks per one chart.
+Chapter 3 is a future feature.

 - MVP flowchart: